CelluleBot/Feedback/README.md

 - What can the developers do to make your experience better

 Feel free to submit feedback for all of Invite Logger's services: the website or the bot.

+# Feature Requests

+Feel free to request features that you have seen in other bots or you think are appropriate for the bot.
+Try to keep in scope: the bot is focused on invite logging.